Is Noble Corp. A Buy?

 Noble Corporation (NYSE:NE) doesn't have one of the strongest balance sheets in the industry, but the London-based offshore driller can still prove to be a promising investment.

 Noble Corporation doesn't have one of the strongest balance sheets in the industry.
 At the end of last year, the company had $3.61 billion of net debt, which translated into a net debt ratio of almost 36%.
-By comparison, some of its peers have considerably lower levels of debt, such as Ensco Plc (NYSE:ESV), Atwood Oceanics (NYSE:ATW) or Rowan Companies (NYSE:RDC) who have a net debt ratio of less than 30%.
+By comparison, some of its peers have considerably lower levels of debt, such as Ensco Plc (NYSE:ESV), Atwood Oceanics (NYSE:ATW) or Rowan Companies (NYSE:RDC) which have a net debt ratio of less than 30%.
 But this also doesn't mean that Noble's financial health is in a terrible shape.

 Remember, Noble has been generating strong levels of free cash flows ($468 million last year) and will likely improve significantly this year as capital expenditure looks all set to drop more than 80% this year to just $115 million as the completion of newbuild program in 2016 has reduced its spending requirement.